 - Faux Affably Evil

-- Good Was Dumb: After being reformatted, he told Blackarachnia he doesn't like the person he used to be because he "believed in things".
-And was apparently happy Megatron freed him from his honor.
-But after Megatron tries to convert him again by promising he can have everything he wants, Silverbolt shouted ""You've given me nothing!".
-He later admit to Blackarachnia about what really bothered him is he's done terrible thing as Jetstorm and doesn't know if things can go back to the way they were.
+- Good Was Dumb: After being reformatted, he told Blackarachnia he doesn't like the person he used to be because he "believed in things", and was glad Megatron freed him from his code of honor.
+But after Megatron tries to convert him again by promising he can have everything he wants, Silverbolt shouted "You've given me nothing!".
+He later confessed to Blackarachnia about what really bothered him: he's done terrible thing as Jetstorm and enjoyed it, and doesn't know if things can go back to the way they were.
 But Blackarachnia was willing to try.